temenostech/temenos-platform-documentation/docfx_project/home/techguides/fcm-configuration.md

 ## About FCM Template

- - Login to your organization on the Temenos Cloud Platform ([https://portal.temenos.cloud/](https://portal.temenos.cloud/)) using the username and password provided by the Temenos team
+ - Login to your organization on the Temenos Continuous Deployment Platform ([https://portal.temenos.cloud/](https://portal.temenos.cloud/)) using the username and password provided by the Temenos team
  - Each time you login, you must accept the Privacy Notice in order to have access to the portal
  - Click the **Templates Catalog** on the left-side menu
    - Choose **the FCM template** version from the available list to see the short description of the components and also the full template content